SahanaRamnath/Reinforcement-Learning-Paper-Summaries/README.md

 # Reinforcement-Learning-Paper-Summaries
-This repository contains summaries of some recent papers in active areas of RL such as Deep RL, Hierarchical RL, Model-based RL etc.
+This repository contains summaries of some recent papers(listed below) in active areas of RL such as Deep RL, Hierarchical RL and Model-based RL.

 It also includes a detailed presentation for the paper [A Distributional Perspective on Reinforcement Learning](https://arxiv.org/abs/1707.06887).